Translate

 The diagram here illustrates this structure.

 This leads to even more complicated processes within the departments, because not only do they have to support the functions they provide individually, they have to take account of inter-relationships.
 For example, counter services will have to link with finance, and the call centre with service engineers, etc. The customer can very easily get “lost” in all this.
 Especially when you think of how the customer interacts with an organisation.
 They interact across the organisation – horizontally rather than vertically.
 They don’t see the functional differences between the call centre, service engineers and counter services – they are all just parts of the “journey” the customer travels across the organisation.
 Here’s a very simple example: The customer comes in to purchase some goods, e.g. a new cooker (counter services).
 The counter staff need to check availability so they use their IT systems to check the warehouse.
 The item is not in stock, so they give the customer and order number and an approximate date for delivery and place the order on the ordering system.
 The warehouse place an order (using their different ordering system) and eventually the item comes in.
-Delivery takes place, with a service engineer on hand to install the item having been issues a job from the delivery IT system.
+Delivery takes place, with a service engineer on hand to install the item, having been issued a job from the delivery IT system.
 The engineer gets a sign-off from the customer and enters details of the delivery and installation in his IT system.
 Afterwards the customer notices some damage to the paintwork, so phones the call centre to get this fixed.
 The call centre enters the call on their IT system (usually a customer relationship management system, or CRM).
 An engineer comes out to inspect the damage... and so on.

 I’m not saying they aren’t interested in customer service, but because they measure the wrong things, they don’t get the holistic view they need.
 Call centre staff, for example, will be measured on things like how quickly the phone is answered, how many (or few) calls are abandoned.
 Service engineers will be measured on numbers of jobs completed, parts used.
 All these measures are proxies for aspects of customer service, but they can become the focus of the work and actually make people work to the targets and not the customer!
 (For more in this, read the controversial and interesting views of John Seddon, whose systems thinking approach attempts to change this target mad way of working into an holistic customer centred one - you can read more about it by following this link to John Seddon's Vanguard web site).